 Ask yourself these questions:

-- Is the speaker used to monitoring an audience of 1,000+ attendees?
+3. Is the speaker used to speaking in front of 1,000+ attendees?
 It’s a fact, most people have a short attention span these days.
 That’s why you should pick a speaker who can keep your audience engaged throughout their presentation.

 Once you have these filters set up, you can now lay out a speaker sourcing strategy.